 As there is a high demand for the psychosexual clinic’s services, we have a strict cancellation policy; detail of this will be included in your invitation to service letter

 Manolee Yadave UKCP, COSRT

 Croydon University Hospital

-I’m a professionally qualified, fully accredited psychotherapist, psychosexual and relationships therapist and have developed my practice working privately, within the NHS and in the charity sector.
-I have accumulated a rich and varied experience dealing with many different issues and people from all walks of life.
+I’m a professionally qualified, accredited psychosexual psychotherapist and I have worked within the sexual health sector for over 15 years.
+I have developed my practice working privately, within the NHS and in the charity sector.

-Through psychosexual counselling, I work with clients to enable them to overcome obstacles and problems that are currently preventing them from experiencing a sexual and relational life that they would like to have.
+Through psychosexual therapy, I work with clients to enable them to overcome obstacles and problems that are currently preventing them from experiencing a sexual and relational life that they would like to have.

 In addition to working at the Heath, I manage my private practice where I also provide training to professionals to help increase their knowledge about sexuality, relationship and mental health issues.